 I am a Ph.D. student at Paul G. Allen School of Computer Science & Engineering, University of Washington, advised by Professor Yejin Choi.
+I am also a student researcher at Allen Institute for Artificial Intelligence (Ai2).
 I earned B.A. in Computer Science and B.A. in Mathematics from Colby College.
 During my undergraduate studies, I worked on Smart Primer at Stanford University HCI group.

 My primary fields of study are artificial intelligence (AI) and natural language processing (NLP).
-I’m intrigued to make wild imaginations come true by building AI & orchestrate mathematical and philosophical rigor to tackle real-world needs & understand the charms, mysteries, and peculiarities of humans.
-Thus, my current research focuses on the co-evolution of AI and humanity: how to build better AI by taking inspiration from humans and how to gain valuable insights into humans by advancing AI.
+I’m intrigued to make wild imaginations come true by building AI & orchestrating mathematical and philosophical rigor to tackle real-world needs & understanding the charms, mysteries, and peculiarities of humans.
+I aspire to achieve a co-evolution of AI and humanity: developing AI systems with deep concerns for human traits, values, and needs, while gleaning novel insights into humans, society, and humanity through advancing AI.

 Interests